Search

 Computer Vision Systems

 Computer vision systems use (1) cameras to obtain visual data, (2) machine learning models for processing the images, and (3) conditional logic to automate application-specific use cases.
-The deployment of artificial intelligence to edge devices, so-called edge intelligence, facilitates the implementation of scalable, efficient, robust, secure, and private implementations of computer vision.
+Edge intelligence then facilitates scalable, efficient, robust, secure, and private implementations of computer vision.

 At viso.ai, we provide the world’s only end-to-end computer vision platform Viso Suite.
 The solution helps leading organizations develop, deploy, scale, and secure their computer vision applications in one place.
 Get the Whitepaper here.

 Read our complete manufacturing industry report here.
-In manufacturing, image recognition is applied for AI vision inspection, quality control, remote monitoring, and system automation.
+Image recognition is used in manufacturing for AI vision inspection, quality control, remote monitoring, and system automation.

 Productivity Analytics